Støre cabinet: Anniken Huitfeldt

-In late August 2023, Huitfeldt informed Verdens Gang that she had breached several impartiality rules with her husband Ola Flem having bought stocks in several weapons and fisheries companies.
+In late August 2023, Huitfeldt informed Verdens Gang that she had breached several impartiality rules with her husband Ola Flem, having bought stocks in several weapons and fisheries companies.
 Both Huitfeldt and her husband apologised for the situation, while prime minister Jonas Gahr Støre expressed that he still had trust in her based on her apology.
 The Progress Party later asked her to consider resigning when discrepancies in her public revealed and undisclosed information were revealed to contradict each other.
 Similar to Tonje Brenna, Huitfeldt was kept as minister until the October 2023 cabinet reshuffle.
 Unlike Brenna, Huitfeldt was dismissed and replaced with Espen Barth Eide as foreign minister.

 Sandra Borch

-In January 2024, E24 revealed that parts of Borch's master's thesis had been plagiarised ten years prior.
+In January 2024, E24 revealed that parts of Borch's master's-degree thesis had been plagiarised ten years prior.
 The case led to multiple calls for her resignation by both academic and legal experts, and she ultimately announced her intention to do so on 19 January.
 She formally resigned on 23 January and was succeeded by her state secretary, Oddmund Løkensgard Hoel.
-In March of the same year, the University of Tromsø announced that her thesis would be annulled and Borch confirmed that she wouldn't object to the decision.
+In March of the same year, the University of Tromsø announced that her thesis would be annulled, and Borch confirmed that she would not object to the decision.